solarbirdy/import-dreamwidth/README.md

 # import-dreamwidth
-This is a tool for importing Dreamwidth journal XML backups into WordPress
+This is a tool for importing Dreamwidth journal XML backups into WordPress.

 I did a lot of searching trying to figure out how to get my Dreamwidth blog entries and their comments brought over into my new WordPress install, and from what I could find, nobody's managed it.